Last updated: 20 August 2020

-Save for photography and filming, children between the ages of 13 years old and 18 years old may be able to provide consent in their own right to the processing of their personal data depending on their maturity and ability to understand the nature of the processing of that data.
+Save for photography and filming, children under 18 years old may be able to provide consent in their own right to the processing of their personal data depending on their maturity and ability to understand the nature of the processing of that data.
 We will take reasonable steps to assess a child’s maturity and ability to understand the nature of data processing before determining whether a child can reasonably consent to processing in their own right.
 Further information on how we will assess a child’s ability to consent in their own right can be supplied on request via our contact details above.

-We may collect special categories of personal data if it is provided to us by you, or on your behalf with your consent and it is appropriate to the service that we will provide to you.
-By giving us this information, you agree that we may use such information as set out in this Notice.
+We may collect special categories of personal data if it is provided to us by you, or on your behalf, with your consent and it is appropriate to the service that we will provide to you.
+By giving us this information, you agree that we may use such data as set out in this Statement.